sgaumin/TemplateGJ/README.md

-# TemplateGJ_2D
+# TemplateGJ
-Project template for 2D prototype or game jam.
+Project template for prototype or game jam.

+By default in 2D mode.

-For Unity 2019.1.9f1.
+For Unity 2019.2.15.